elalish/manifold/README.md

 [Manifold](https://github.com/elalish/manifold) is a geometry library dedicated to creating and operating on manifold triangle meshes.
 A [manifold mesh](https://github.com/elalish/manifold/wiki/Manifold-Library#manifoldness) is a mesh that represents a solid object, and so is very important in manufacturing, CAD, structural analysis, etc. Further information can be found on the [wiki](https://github.com/elalish/manifold/wiki/Manifold-Library).

 This is a modern C++ library that Github's CI verifies builds and runs on a variety of platforms.
-Additionally, we build Python and JavaScript (WASM) bindings to make this library more portable and easy to use.
+Additionally, we build bindings for JavaScript ([manifold-3d](https://www.npmjs.com/package/manifold-3d) on npm) and Python to make this library more portable and easy to use.
 We have only three dependencies (all built-in header-only libraries): graphlite provides a connected components algorithm, GLM is a compact vector library, and Thrust is Nvidia's parallel algorithms library (basically a superset of C++17 std::parallel_algorithms).
 We make use of submodules to ensure compatibility.

 ## What's here